10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Top 10 Popular Dog Breeds in Singapore

 Singaporeans adore their furry companions, and certain dog breeds have stolen the hearts of many.
 These dogs are very different.
-Some are small dogs for apartments.
+Some are small dogs perfect for living in apartments.
 But big active dogs are also popular because Singapore has many parks.
 Here are the top 10 popular dog breeds in Singapore:

 1. Shih Tzu